 A way you can gauge if this is playing out in your life is to notice when you get really ticked off by someone or something, a feeling that sort of bites at you.
-Recognizing this trigger can become helpful in working through feelings of judgement towards others, and ultimately, towards yourself.
+Recognizing this trigger can become helpful in working through feelings of judgment toward others, and ultimately, toward yourself.

 An important thing to remember is that in the process of exploring these concepts, you may get angry with yourself.
 You may not like what you find.
 Notice that reaction, and then let it go, noting it as a part of the process.

 Exploring these parts of ourselves brings out the darkness, or the ugliness within ourselves because, at the end of the day, we all want to be good people.
 However, by ignoring the darkness within ourselves, we cannot truly find the light.
 If you continue to ignore these parts of yourself, you won’t be able to grow as a human.
 And what is life when you don’t grow?